Los Angeles Shoplifting Defense Lawyer

-All Shoplifting charges come with consequences.
-Shoplifting can be a serious crime, depending on the value of the property stolen and a person's prior criminal record in regards to theft.
-In most cases, first offenses such as shoplifting are charged as misdemeanors and are punishable by a small fine and up to three year of informal probation, even for a teen or juvenile offender.
-In some cases a first shoplifting offense can be reduced to an infraction, thus eliminating any criminal record.
-Contact Los Angeles criminal defense attorney Stephen G. Rodriguez for a no-charge consultation and learn about yout legal options.
+In most cases, first offenses are charged as misdemeanors and are punishable by a small fine and up to three year of informal probation, even for a teen or juvenile offender.
+In some cases, a first shoplifting offense can be reduced to an infraction, thus eliminating any criminal record.
+Contact a Los Angeles criminal defense attorney at our firm for a no-charge consultation to learn about your legal options.
 We offer our clients aggressive representation, with over 70 years of combined experience.

 Petty Theft and Shoplifting Penalties

 Generally referred to as shoplifting, petty theft is the unlawful taking of someone else's property with the intent to deprive the owner of the property permanently.
 Petty theft is usually charged as a misdemeanor on the first offense, and the value of the property stolen is valued under $950.
 Petty theft is punishable by a fine, up to six months in county jail, and three years of informal probation.
 Petty theft is charged as a felony if you have three or more prior theft convictions under Penal Code section 666.

 This felony conviction is punishable by 16 months to three years in state prison.
 The value of the property stolen is determined by the property's reasonable and fair market value.
 When shoplifting involves stolen property that is valued at more than $950, the charge can be elevated to grand theft.
 Grand theft can be prosecuted as either a misdemeanor or a felony under Penal Code section 487, and is punishable by up to one year in county jail or 16 months to three years in state prison.